philzook58/philzook58.github.io/_posts/2020-04-13-computational-category-theory-in-python-ii-numpy-for-finvect.markdown

 First off, the numerical world is by and large focused on full rank square matrices.
-The canonical problem is solving the matrix equation $latex Ax=b$ for the unknown vector x.
+The canonical problem is solving the matrix equation $ Ax=b$ for the unknown vector x.
 If the matrix isn't full rank or square, we find some way to make it square and full rank.